swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ## What You'll Need for the Dual Mount <a name="secondary"/>

-The dual mount adds an additional fan that hangs off the primary mount.
-So in addition to everything necessary for the [primary](#primary) mount, you'll be adding a second fan connected to a fan adapter cable, which you have to build.
+The dual mount adds an additional secondary fan that hangs off the primary mount.
+So in addition to everything necessary for the [primary mount](#primary), you'll be adding a second fan connected to a fan adapter cable - a cable which you'll have to build.

 ### A Second 80-mm Fan and Four More Case Fan Screws

 For reference, the HP Z6 memory shroud contains a single blower-style fan.
 The OEM fan is a Foxconn PVB090G12L-P01-AB +12 VDC (0.88A max, 0.70A nominal) 90-mm PWM Fan (HP: 907245-001).

-For an 80-mm secondary fan, the Foxconn PVA080G12Q that matches the primary fan, with a PC- or HP-style connector, seems like a safe and obvious choice.
+For the 80-mm secondary fan, the Foxconn PVA080G12Q matches the primary fan, with a PC- or HP-style connector, and seems like a safe and obvious choice.
 They are cheap and plentiful on ebay.
 Other choices are listed [above](#fan80).
 In any case, choose a secondary fan with a cable long enough to reach your fan adapter cable (about 6 inches for the above setup).